SufianHamdan/java-fundamentals/inheritance/Readme.md

 ## Second Lab

-i renamed the blueprint to be for all (restaurant, shop, theater)
+I renamed the blueprint to be for all (restaurant, shop, theater)

 shop class is the same as restaurant class

 theater class :
-i created new linkedlist for movies to be added by the user and the rest is the same
+i created new linked-list for movies to be added by the user, and the rest is the same

 Review class :
-i added one constructors for shop that will accept an object of type shop and also added 2 constructors one to accept theater object and another theater object with movie name
+I added one constructor for shop that will accept an object of type shop and also added 2 constructors one to accept theater object and another theater object with movie name

 if the user want to review a movie he should create a theater object